sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/2018-12-20-improving-language-support-in-2019.md

 Based on these learnings, the following principles will guide future improvements:

-- Prioritize languages by a combination of popularity and ease of analysis (statically-typed languages, ones that already have solid language servers, ones that customers are asking for, etc.)
+- Prioritize languages by a combination of popularity, ease of analysis, and Sourcegraph customer needs (statically-typed languages, ones that already have solid language servers, ones that customers are asking for, etc.)
 - Focus on quality over quantity (already tried quantity in 2018 with lsp-adapter and cold emails, and this stagnated)
 - Pay contractors if it saves us time and effort (they’re experts in the respective language and will likely be able to hit the ground running)
 - UI/UX ergonomics matter: suppress non-actionable errors and indicate when some analysis is taking a long time

 ## Proposal

-Put effort towards one language at a time in rough order of prospective deals for Sourcegraph:
+Put effort towards one language at a time:

 - ✅ JavaScript/TypeScript using https://github.com/sourcegraph/lang-typescript
 - 📝 Java using https://github.com/beyang/eclipse.jdt.ls/tree/wip